 This one is a really cool one, to be honest.
 It is aimed at white, blue and purple belts, so it contains moves that might just be out of the regular white belt’s reach.
 There’s a Catch 22, however.
 White belts are going to roll with all other belts in an academy.
 That’s given.
 So, when they get in a roll with a purple belt they’ll often find themselves in situations they do not understand.
 Well, Ferreira singled out two of these areas and made them simple.

 In the series, Ferreira focuses on the leg lasso guard and the sit-up guard.
 While the former is a bit advanced, the latter is definitely in white belt territory.
 The trick is that he not only provides information on working with both guards but also how to deal with them.
 His passing of more complex guards is impressively put together so that anyone can understand the basic principles.
-Look at it as an investment – you’re learning how to deal with the more complex guards at white belt so that you’ll know how to use them when you’re a blue belt.
+Look at it as an investment – you’re learning how to deal with the more complex guards at the beginning of your Jiu-Jitsu journey, so that you’ll know how to use them when you’re a blue belt.